OECD: Organisation for European Economic Co-operation

 The OECD is the successor organisation to the Organisation for European Economic Co-operation (OEEC), established in April 1948 among the European recipients of Marshall Plan aid for the reconstruction of Europe after World War II.
 Only Western European states were members of the OEEC, whose primary function was the allocation of American aid.
 Its Secretaries-General were the Frenchmen Robert Marjolin (1948–1955) and René Sergent (1955–1960).
 It was headquartered in the Château de la Muette in Paris.

 Following the end of Marshall aid in 1952, the OEEC focused on economic issues.
 Its coordinating role was challenged after the 1957 Rome Treaties establishing the European Economic Community and Euratom.
 The OEEC provided a framework for negotiations aimed at setting up a European Free Trade Area, to bring the EEC's Inner Six and other OEEC members together on a multilateral basis.
 In 1958, a European Nuclear Energy Agency was set up in response to Euratom.

 By this time, some leading countries felt that the OEEC had outlived its purpose but could be adapted to fulfil a more global mission, which proved to be a cumbersome task.
 Following several (occasionally unruly) meetings at the Hotel Majestic in Paris, which began in January 1960, a resolution was reached to create a body that would not only solve European and Atlantic economic issues, but also devise policies that could assist less developed countries.
 This reconstituted organisation would bring the US and Canada, who were already OEEC observers, on board as full members, and the OEEC would set to work straight away on convincing Japan to join the organisation.

 Founding

 The Convention on the Organisation for Economic Co-operation and Development was signed on 14 December 1960, and the OECD officially superseded the OEEC in September 1961, consisting of the European founder countries of the OEEC, with the additions of the United States and Canada.
-Three countries, (Netherlands, Luxembourg, and Italy)—all OEEC members—ratified the OECD Convention after September 1961, but are nevertheless considered founding members.
-The official founding members are the following:
+Three countries, (the Netherlands, Luxembourg, and Italy)—all OEEC members—ratified the OECD Convention after September 1961, but are nevertheless considered founding members.
+The official founding members were Austria, Belgium, Canada, Denmark, France, Greece, Iceland, Ireland, Italy, Luxembourg, the Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, Turkey, the United Kingdom, the United States, and West Germany.